OtmarKirch/sci-fi-app/README.md

 - Allow users to remove a movie from their list of favorites
 - Allow existing users to deregister

+For data protection, the password is hashed and the server uses JWT tokens for user authentication.
+The server is hosted on Heroku and the database is hosted on MongoDB Atlas.

 ## Impressions
 ### Testing with Postman
 Requests were tested thouroughly with Postman.